 Your supervisor may ask you for documentation from your heath care provider.
 The documentation does not need to provide specific information about your health condition, but will need to confirm that there is a medical reason you cannot safely wear a face covering.

-Employees are expected to self-monitor their temperature using the Daily Self-Screening Form [pdf].
+No. Employees are expected to self-monitor their temperature and overall health daily.

 Some areas on campus, such as the Student Health Center, are taking daily temperatures.